Retirees, investors, second-home seekers and professionals are the new-style immigrants to Panama

 To live in Panama permanently, perhaps after retirement.

-To be in a “tax friendly” country where foreign earned income, capital gains and interest income is not taxed.
+To be in a “tax friendly” country where foreign earned income and interest income is not taxed.

 Frivolous law suits are not recognized by courts in Panama and assets can be truly protected through a corporate shield without the risks of “piercing the corporate veil”

-Businesses can be started economically and without heavy restrictions, regulations or punative taxes.
+Businesses can be started economically and without heavy restrictions, regulations or punitive taxes.

 Real estate in Panama is still affordable for purchasing homes in the city or land at the beaches, mountains or lakes.